networkx/networkx/doc/source/reference/api_2.0.rst

 *********************************
-Version 2.0 notes and API changes
+Version 2.0 Notes and API Changes
 *********************************

-This page reflects API changes from NetworkX 1.9 to NetworkX 2.0.
+This page includes more detailed release information and API changes from NetworkX 1.9 to NetworkX 2.0.

 Please send comments and questions to the networkx-discuss mailing list:
 <http://groups.google.com/group/networkx-discuss>.